Sustainable Retail Design in Lush’s Largest Global Store

-This week’s instalment of the #SBIDinspire interior design series features leading fit-out specialist, Portview, after completing the biggest Lush Fresh Handmade Cosmetics store in the world, situated in the heart of Liverpool.
+This week’s instalment of the #SBIDinspire interior design series features leading fit-out specialist, Portview, after completing the retail design for the biggest Lush Fresh Handmade Cosmetics store in the world, situated in the heart of Liverpool.
 Opened on Friday 15th March 2019, Lush Liverpool opened its doors after a nine-month transformation into the biggest Lush in the world.
-Five times bigger than the previous store and spread over three customer-facing floors, the new Lush Liverpool boasts 1,380 sqm of retail space that’s big enough to fit over 9 million of its famous bath bombs.
+Five times bigger than the previous store and spread over three customer-facing floors, the new Lush Liverpool boasts 1,380 sq m of retail space that’s big enough to fit over 9 million of its famous bath bombs.
 The characterful scheme created by Lush’s in-house Design team with international architecture firm, Hyphen, was executed by Portview with an emphasis on enhancing the building’s original features to achieve a look inspired by the character of traditional departments stores and be both sustainable and synonymous with the cosmetic brand.

 Company: Portview Fit-Out